NVIDIA/NeMo/docs/source/asr/speaker_diarization/results.rst

 ===========

 There are two main ways to load pretrained checkpoints in NeMo as introduced in `loading ASR checkpoints <../results.html#checkpoints>`__.
-In speaker diarization, the diarizer would take care of model loading, you can load checkpoints by passing it thourgh config file.
+In speaker diarization, the diarizer loads checkpoints that are passed through the config file.
 For example:

 Loading Local Checkpoints
 ---------------------------